pxkundu/DevSecOps-Bootcamp/Week4/Day5/Day5ProjectStructureDesign.md

 - **Kubernetes**: Separate CRM/supply-chain manifests mimic Amazon’s K8s organization.
 - **Pipeline**: Jenkins-centric, as per Day 2 and Fortune 100 CI/CD norms.
 - **Tests**: Structured for automation, a DHL best practice.

-This structure sets us up for a streamlined implementation across the 5 phases, balancing cost, scalability, and maintainability.
-Let me know if you’d like tweaks before we proceed!